Auntie Oxidant Rides to the Rescue

 The separated oxygen atoms are freed at a price – they each lose one electron.
 The deprived oxygen atoms go on a rampage… stealing electrons from other molecules and damaging cells.
 Cancer, stroke, sunburn and even aging itself are triggered this way.

-Antioxidants ride to the rescue.
-They use their own electrons to rope those crazy radicals in and tie them up before they can do harm.
+Auntie Oxidant rides to the rescue.
+She uses her own electrons to rope those crazy radicals in and tie them up before they can do harm.
 Without Auntie O, we sort of rust away, from the inside out… or in the case of sunburn, from the outside in!

 Scientists agree that eating lots of fruits and vegetables lowers your risk of heart disease and certain cancers.
 A diet rich in veggies and fruit keeps you healthy, through and through.

-If your kids won’t eat their veggies in chunks, try them on a delicious pureed soup.
-Why not start with Auntie O’s favorite, adapted from Cooking up a storm, dish by dish.
+If your kids won’t eat their veggies in chunks, try a delicious pureed soup.

 Makes 14 cups

-2 tablespoons balsamic vinegar or to taste, depending on acid in tomatoes
+- 2 tablespoons (20 milliliters) balsamic vinegar or to taste, depending on acid in tomatoes

 Go!

-1. Puree the soup in a blender or food processor, or use a hand blender right in the pot on the stove top (the easiest)
+- Puree the soup in a blender or food processor, or use a hand blender right in the pot on the stove top (the easiest way)

 Dec 09, 2012 @ 12:51:02